Skip to content

 Overview

-To let Lyngo take care of your incoming calls, simply forward your current (public-facing) phone number to the new local number we provide.
-If you'd like callers to have the option to chat with a real person, you'll need an extra "transfer back" number.
+To use Lyngo, simply forward your current (public-facing) phone number to the new local number we provide.
+If you'd like callers to have the option to chat with a real person, you'll need an extra "transfer back" number as shown in Step 3.

 Feel free to use these instructions for yourself or pass them along to your service provider to implement.